Noni: benefits, dosage, contraindications

 Adult: 500 mg (dry extract)

-Most available research examining the clinical effects of noni juice has used the brand Tahitian Noni Juice (Tahitian Noni International).
-Tahitian Noni Juice is composed of 89% noni puree in grapefruit and blackberry juices.
+Most of the available research examining the clinical effects of noni juice has used the brand Tahitian Noni Juice (Tahitian Noni International).
+Tahitian Noni Juice is made of 89% puréed noni in grapefruit and blackberry juices.
 Dehydrated noni fruit has also been used in capsules containing 500 mg.
-A noni extract used in a study contained 1,716 mcg of scopoletin per 150 mg of dried noni fruit extract.
+A noni extract used in one study contained 1,716 mcg of scopoletin per 150 mg of dried noni fruit extract.
 A 5-gram dried noni fruit is equivalent to 150 mg of extract.

 Precautions